 Fire weather is complex, and previous efforts at forecasting risk have been simplistic and inaccurate, but the increasing number of wildfires worldwide is driving the need for more precise forecasting of potential fire hotspots.

-Researchers working in the field are improving models predicting wildfire behavior by studying controlled fires to understand how they travel, while meteorologists are using the latest technology to identify potential fire hotspots, continuously creating and updating maps based on forecasted weather conditions that are critical to fire conditions.
+Researchers working in the field are improving models for wildfire prediction by studying controlled fires to understand how they travel.
+Meanwhile, meteorologists use the latest technology to identify potential fire hotspots, continuously creating and updating maps based on forecasted weather conditions critical to fire conditions.

-DTN has developed a live Geographic Information System (GIS) to enable users to forecast, analyze in real-time and map past, present, and future weather, and identify locations of fires, or potential blaze sites.
+DTN has developed a live Geographic Information System (GIS) that enables users to forecast, analyze in real time, map past, present, and future weather, and identify locations of fires or potential blaze sites.4 The system’s predictive weather intelligence and IR satellite capabilities help users predict the likelihood of fires and other weather phenomena, such as storms.

 Sophisticated imaging systems can show fire locations in real time, allowing for a live look at the conditions using a GIS layer service containing the latest fire hotspot data and also showing the likelihood of a fire."